 The maturity of intelligent technologies continues to grow by leaps and bounds.
-And industry leaders are taking advantage of the latest artificial intelligence and machine learning solutions to innovate, drive their businesses forward and gain an edge.
+And industry leaders are taking advantage of the latest artificial intelligence and machine learning solutions to innovate, drive their businesses forward, and gain an edge.

 Three Deloitte transformation professionals discuss the latest artificial intelligence technologies and how you can strategically deploy them to make an impact.

 “Supply chains were already fragile, the pandemic didn’t make them fragile,” said Jagjeet Singh, Senior Manager, Deloitte Consulting LLP, kicking off the discussion.
-While it is important to be risk aware in supply chain management, the movement now is towards risk sensing, insourcing and decentralisation to build in resilience using AI and Machine Learning.
+While it is important to be risk aware in supply chain management, the movement now is towards risk sensing, insourcing and decentralization to build in resilience using AI and Machine Learning.
 The best place to start?
 Obsolete Platform and Siloed Processes.
-“If companies are running archaic platforms with outdated capabilities, they need to modernise their core and processes to build a robust digital platform with new and differentiated capabilities.”
+“If companies are running archaic platforms with outdated capabilities, they need to modernize their core and processes to build a robust digital platform with new and differentiated capabilities.”

 For Hernan Krymkiewiez, Managing Director, Deloitte Consulting LLP, data plays an essential role in a stronger, more resilient supply chain, because when an entire ecosystem is working with the same data, “you can start growing into different processes.”
 As supply chains faltered globally, consumer tolerance for inefficiency plummeted during the pandemic.
 With the right volumes of data informing right processes, companies can adapt and respond.

-Machine learning can depict trends, propose results and uncover issues – things that once required a human.
+Machine learning can depict trends, propose results, and uncover issues – things that once required a human.
 Deploying that kind of technology for intelligent, real-time, flexible, interactivity, says McGuigan, is table stakes.
 “If you don't have it you're going to find a very, very hard time just keeping up with the fast change of technology and business.”

-Singh cautions that companies need to stay focussed on storytelling with data and avoid getting bogged down with creating pre-defined reports with static drill-down and deep-dive features.
+Singh cautions that companies need to stay focused on storytelling with data, and avoid getting bogged down with creating pre-defined reports with static drill-down and deep-dive features.
 “You have to bring the pool of data and the slice & dice capabilities to the people who want to tell the story so that they can use the tools and capabilities to weave a story that conveys the key message.”